The Singing Bee (Philippine game show): History

-The Singing Bee premiered on April 21, 2008 replacing Kung Fu Kids.
+The Singing Bee premiered on April 21, 2008, replacing Kung Fu Kids.

 On the August 22 episode, the show was supposed to end their first season but it was announced that the show was given an extended run due to insistent public demand.
-The show's first-season finale was aired September 5, 2008, and was replaced by I Love Betty La Fea.
+The show's first-season finale was aired September 5, 2008.
 But after the end of season one finale, it was revealed in a teaser wherein the bee singing "The Singing Bee" theme song which means The Singing Bee will be returning soon.
 Recently, another teaser pertaining to its return was aired.
 The second season was a 1-hour show that aired every weekend starting October 11, 2008.

 On December 28, 2008, the show started the BeeKada Edition wherein 5 groups consisting of 3 members are the contestants (2 members per group at one time on September 12, 2009).
 The BeeDeoke Round was removed from the game format.
 The prizes were increased as well including the Jackpot prize on the Final Countdown which is now worth two million pesos P2,000,000 On April 18 and 19, 2009, The Singing Bee celebrated their 1st Year Anniversary and it also marked the end of season two.
 It followed the third season starting April 25, 2009.

 On its season three, they replaced the segment Jumblebee round with a new segment called Pics Bee with You Round.

 In September 2009, The Singing Bee season four finale was aired.
-It was announced on this episode that season five will start on October 3, 2009 with their new schedule every Saturday nights at 7:30pm to 8:30pm.
+It was announced on this episode that season five will start on October 3, 2009, with their new schedule every Saturday nights at 7:30pm to 8:30pm.